donjude/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Solution/README.md

 ## Overview
 This project is part of the Udacity Azure ML Engineer Nanodegree.
-In this project, I built and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+In this project, I built and optimize an Azure ML pipeline using the Python SDK and a provided custom Scikit-learn model.

-The model building was in two part, the first part I created an Azure ML pipeline using hyperdrive to choose the optimal hyperameters of a Scikit-learn logistic regression model.
+The model building was in two parts, the first part, I created an Azure ML pipeline using Hyperdrive to choose the optimal hyperameters of a Scikit-learn logistic regression model.

-The second part I configured and run an Azure AutoML model on the same dataset and the best model chosen.
+The second part, I configured and run an Azure AutoML model on the same dataset and the best model chosen.

-The two models were compared to see which one perormed better interms of accuracy.
+The two models were compared to see which one performed better, interms of accuracy.

->**[Logistic Regresion + Hyperdrive] vs [Azure Auto ML]**
+>**[Logistic Regression + Hyperdrive] vs [Azure Auto ML]**

 >*Hyperdrive: is a python package that automates the process of choosing the best hyperparameters for your machine learning model.*